 To ensure services are accessible, open and responsive, the Office communicates with its key stakeholders using a range of communication channels, adapted to suit the audience.
+Further information is included in the Collaboration and Access to Services section of the report.
 The Office also provides guidance for dealing with people with disabilities and people from culturally and linguistically diverse backgrounds.
 Policies covering record keeping, records management and communications ensure the Office safeguards the confidentiality and integrity of information, preventing unauthorised or false disclosure.